 Over time, I’ve learned a bit more on how to navigate endings, beginnings and particularly that confusing time in between called “the transition zone.”

 You would think that humans would be good at managing change.
 We see so much of it in our daily lives.
-There are revolutionary changes occurring in our society, our institutions, and among individuals that seem to come at us faster and faster.
+There are revolutionary changes occurring in our society, our institutions, and among individuals, that seem to come at us faster and faster.
 Charles Handy’s book The Age of Unreason makes the case that “change is not what it used to be.”
 In the past, trends could be analyzed and future directions could be predicted.
 This allowed for continuous, evolutionary transitions.
 Today we are faced with mostly unpredictable, discontinuous, and almost revolutionary change.

 While some people see this period of rapid global transformation as an opportunity, for others it is a time of painful and reluctant adjustment to a seemingly confusing and chaotic world.
 In fact, when faced with the possibility of change most people choose the more familiar, the status quo.
 Perhaps this is due to fear of the unknown, or fear of losing power, status, control, or possessions.
 Letting go is frightening – like jumping into a void.
 Henry David Thoreau seemed to be recommending the life of a change seeker when he wrote in his journal on March 11, 1859; “We must walk consciously only part way toward our goal, and then leap in the dark to our success.”

 Graduating college can surely feel like a “leap into the dark” even when you know where you are headed tomorrow – a new job, an old job, a vacation, or the uncertainty of heading back to your parents house, to figure out what’s next.
 So I wanted to give you a few thoughts on the process of transitions to help you think about how you are managing this transition out of college.
-This will not be the last transition of your life, so you might as well learn how to do it well.

 I find that we are not good at endings.
 We are a future focused society always looking forward and moving on to the next thing.
 This was certainly my focus on the day I graduated college.
-But a constant focusing on what’s next can result in a “treadmill existence” that can become quite pathological.
+But a constant focusing on what’s next can result in a treadmill existence that can become quite pathological.
 Some of us leave destruction in our wake – broken relationships, unfinished work or learning.
 You may recognize this trait in friends – or perhaps yourself.

 So my first gift to graduating seniors is the knowledge that endings are important.
 And saying the words “good-bye” is an important part of the process of moving on.

 The second gift I’ll share is the knowledge that there is a little-discussed period of time between endings and new beginnings called the transition zone.
 It is a period of time that may be no more than a weekend or may take years, in which you may feel lost, empty and frightened.
-This is good.
+This is good!
 The transition zone is a real thing.
 To avoid it, or to not notice that it is happening isn’t healthy.

 Our culture doesn’t generally value or appreciate the “in-between” times.
 Earlier cultures developed rites and rituals to mark these periods.
 We just don’t know how to deal with the feeling of emptiness that is quite normal during these periods.
 We are somehow embarrassed about not being “productive” and we don’t know what to call ourselves at these times.
 You are no longer a college student but you may not yet be a doctor, lawyer, artist, poet, account executive, farmer, teacher or whatever.